meriken/merikens-tripcode-engine/README.md

 **I am currently working on a cross-platform version of this application.
 Donations are greatly appreciated.**

-"Meriken's Tripcode Engine" is a Windows application designed to generate custom/vanity tripcodes at maximum speed.
+"Meriken's Tripcode Engine" is a cross-platform application designed to generate custom/vanity tripcodes at maximum speed.
 It is arguably the fastest and most powerful program of its kind.
 It makes effecitive use of available computing power of CPUs and GPUs, and the user can specify flexible regex patterns for tripcodes.
 It features highly optimized, extensively parallelized implementations of bitslice DES and SHA-1 for OpenCL, AMD GCN, NVIDIA CUDA, and Intel SSE2/AVX/AVX2.

-The English version of this program is available for free download here:
+The Windows version of this program is available for free download here:

 http://meriken.ygch.net/programming/merikens-tripcode-engine-english/